Ancient Trees & Our Tea Source

 Our ancient trees are found on Aileng Peak Jingmai Mountain with an altitude of 1600m (5249 feet) near Manghong Village.
 This village is known for sweeter teas because of its proximity near the top of Jingmai Mountain.

-The ancient trees which our farmer’s use are a celebrated type of big-leaf tea ancient trees originating from Jingmai Mountain in Yunnan Province, China, producing some of China’s most prized Pu’er teas.
+The ancient trees which our farmer’s use are a notable type of big-leaf tea ancient trees originating from Jingmai Mountain in Yunnan Province, China, producing some of China’s most prized Pu’er teas.
 This region is home to one of the world’s oldest and most well-preserved ancient tea forests, home to several trees at least 1000 years old.

 With a history of tea cultivation dating back over 1,300 years.
 The indigenous Blang people, who have lived in this area for countless generations, are credited with pioneering the cultivation of tea trees.